ivan-aleshin/ivan-aleshin/README.md

 📚 Education
 Completed 9 month Yandex Practicum Data Science Program
-Bachelor's degree in Engineering science from Mendeleev University of Chemical Technologies of Russia
+Master's degree in Engineering Science from Mendeleev University of Chemical Technologies of Russia

 💼 Work Experience
 Analyzing data using statistical methods to identify patterns and trends